-For simple and secure service, it is recommended that you use a Foreigner-Friendly Taxi or a Taxi dispatching application on your smart device.
+For simple and secure service, it is recommended that you use a Foreign Friendly TAXI or a Taxi dispatching application on your smart device.

-Kyoto’s Foreigner-Friendly Taxi System tries to make taxis more accessible for visitors to the city, with larger vehicles to fit bigger luggage, foreign language speaking drivers (including English and Chinese), and vehicles that accept credit card payment.
-These taxis are clearly distinguished as “Foreigner-Friendly” and there are separate taxi stands in front of the JR Kyoto Station’s two major exits.
+Kyoto’s Foreign Friendly TAXI System tries to make taxis more accessible for visitors to the city, with larger vehicles to fit bigger luggage, foreign language speaking drivers (including English and Chinese), and vehicles that accept credit card payment.
+These taxis are clearly distinguished as “Foreign Friendly TAXI” and there are separate taxi stands in front of the JR Kyoto Station’s two major exits.

 Japan offers a few options for taxi-dispatch applications for your smart devices.
 Using these apps, you can easily convey your destination, and use credit cards as well.